 11 of 18

-Place Trims and Apply The First Finish Layer
+Place Trims and Apply the First Finish Layer

 The photo shows how well the paints cover the existing finishes.
 If you can, use a paint which covers in a single coat in a thin layer.
 This will help keep the detail of your piece crisp.

-Although I chose to use a 'painted' finish which is easily applied over any material, you could easily use one of the classic painted furniture finishes, or a faux mahogany, granite or marble finish on all or part of your miniature.Continue to 12 of 18 below.
+Although we chose to use a 'painted' finish which is easily applied over any material, you could easily use one of the classic painted furniture finishes, or a faux mahogany, granite or marble finish on all or part of your miniature.Continue to 12 of 18 below.

 12 of 18